The Fun Way to Learn the Fiddle

 Since the first and second bars are the same, you just need to practice the play-along track for the first bar 🙂

 As you learn each little piece, you gain confidence and forward momentum on your fiddle journey.

 This helps you to practice difficult sections.
 It also teaches you how to practice more effectively as well as how to learn tunes on your own.

 Another innovation tool taught in the course is drone practice.
-A drone is a hypnotic, repeating tone which you can use to practice:
+A drone is a hypnotic, repeating tone which helps you to:

 - Play better in tune